AminaGhannem/github-repo-search/README.md

 ## Notes

-- Uses the GitHub REST API v3 (`/users/:username/repos`) and fetches up to 100 repositories sorted by last update.
+- Uses the GitHub GraphQL v4 API (/graphql) and fetches up to 100 public repositories sorted by last update.
 - Handles basic error states, rate limit messages from the API, and uses an abort controller to cancel in-flight requests.
 - Accessible labels and keyboard support.
 - Components are documented with JSDoc and showcased in Storybook.